kreauniv/comp308/source/stacks-and-scope.rst

 Adding names to the stack-machine
 ---------------------------------

-So we'd like to be able to "bind" symbols to values picked from the stack so we can recall them whenever we need their values.
+So we'd like to be able to ":index:`bind`" symbols to values picked from the stack so we can recall them whenever we need their values.
 For this, we need a kind of "dictionary" in which we can lookup values associated with symbols.
 There is a Scheme function :rkt:`assoc` that'll do this for us -

+.. index:: Scheme assoc

 .. code-block:: racket